J. K. Rowling: Name

-Although she writes under the pen name J. K. Rowling, before her remarriage her name was Joanne Rowling with no middle name, nicknamed Jo.
-Staff at Bloomsbury Publishing suggested that she use two initials rather than her full name, anticipating that young boys – their target audience – would not want to read a book written by a woman.
+Although she writes under the pen name J. K. Rowling, her birth name was Joanne Rowling with no middle name, nicknamed Jo.
+Staff at Bloomsbury Publishing suggested that she use two initials rather than her full name, as they believed young boys – their target audience – would not want to read a book written by a woman.
 She chose K as the second initial, from her paternal grandmother Kathleen Rowling, and because of the ease of pronunciation of the two consecutive letters.
 Following her 2001 remarriage, she has sometimes used the name Joanne Murray when conducting personal business.

 Life and career

 Early life and family

 Rowling's parents met on a train from King's Cross; her portal to the magical world is "Platform 9 3/4" at King's Cross.

 Joanne Rowling was born on 31 July 1965 in Yate, Gloucestershire, (Note: Sources differ on the precise name of Rowling's place of birth.
 As of July 2024, Rowling's personal website said she was born at "Yate General Hospital near Bristol".
 She has sometimes said she was born in Chipping Sodbury, which is near Yate.
 Tison Pugh says she was born in Chipping Sodbury General Hospital.
 The Scotsman lists Cottage Hospital in Chipping Sodbury.
 Biographer Smith describes Chipping Sodbury as "Yate's elegant neighbor", and reproduces a birth certificate that says District Sodbury, but lists the hospital as Cottage Hospital, 240 Station Road, Yate.
 According to Smith: "... the [BBC Television] documentary still erroneously claimed that Joanne was born in Chipping Sodbury.
 Yet despite the mistake, the good folk of Yate are pressing for some kind of plaque or feature in their town to record it as her place of birth.") to a middle-class family.
 Her parents Anne (née Volant) and Peter ("Pete") James Rowling had met the previous year on a train, sharing a trip from King's Cross station, London, to their naval postings at Arbroath, Scotland.
 Rowling's mother was with the Wrens and her father with the Royal Navy.
 Her mother was of Scottish and French ancestry.
 Pete Rowling was the son of a machine-tool setter who later opened a grocery shop.
 Pete and Anne married on 14 March 1965 and settled in Yate, where Pete started work as an assembly-line production worker and eventually worked his way into management as a chartered engineer.
 Anne Rowling later worked as a science technician.
 Neither of Rowling's parents attended university.
 Rowling is two years older than her sister, Dianne.